harrypickering/xHLA_R/README.md

 Download this repo to your computer.

-Ensure that you have installed the diamond aligner and seqtk (sequence toolkit).
+Ensure that you have installed the burrows wheeler aligner (BWA), the diamond aligner and seqtk (sequence toolkit).
 Install the R packages "jsonlite" and "lpSolve"

 Download a fasta reference file for chromosome 6 or the MHC region.
 You could use this one http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr6.fa.gz
-Put the fasta file in the chr6/ folder
+Put the fasta file in the chr6/ folder and run
+>bwa index -a bwtsw chr6.fa

 Running